-Imagine the hiring manager’s confidence when they see you’ve a track record of making million dollar sales.
+Imagine the hiring manager’s confidence when they see you have a track record of making million-dollar sales.

 The sales figures that you’ve mentioned will be your advocate.

-And your hiring manager will find it very easy to remember and share this exciting information with business team.
+And your hiring manager will find it easy to remember and share this exciting information with the business team.

 You’ve created your impact!

-Apart from experience, what more could you do to highlight your skills?
+Apart from experience, what more could you do to highlight your skills and qualifications?

 Is it a good idea to write a cover letter for your business development resume?

-After all of the work you’ve done so far to get through the competition, you’ll still have some competitors to beat in order to get that job.
+After all the work you’ve done so far to get through the competition, you’ll still have some competitors to beat to get that job.

 Let’s eliminate those based on how relevant your skills are for this business development job.

-Add these job relevant skills if you possess them.
+Add these job-relevant skills if you have them.
 Your aim should be to map your most powerful skills to those given in the job description.

 To create a power packed resume, we suggest adding certifications.

-Yes, there really aren’t many certifications for sales people, but you may utilise what’s most likely to add value to your skills.
+Yes, there aren’t plenty of certifications for salespeople, but you may use what’s most probable to add value to your skills.

-Here are few you that you could add:
+Here are some you that you could add:

 - Challenger Sales Certification